hdinkel/linuxcommandline/linux_beginner/introduction.rst

 For example, in the commandline ``ls -l /usr/bin``, ``ls`` is the command, ``-l`` is an option and ``/usr/bin`` qualifies as an argument.

-:index:`Commandline options <command, options, command; switches>` (sometimes called comandline switches) commonly have one of the two following
+:index:`Commandline options <command, options, command; switches>` (sometimes called commandline switches) commonly have one of the two following
 forms: The short form ``-s`` (just a single character) or the long form ``--string.`` E.g.

  ::